chiyokera/event_detection/README.md

 # Ball-Action Event Detection Modules

 This repository let you try **Event Detection** and making commentator-like text corresponding to your sample soccer video.
-You don't need to download **Soccer Net** Video Dataset if you are not intend to train your own models.
+If you wanna try to train your own models, You also need to download **Soccer Net** Video Dataset.

 ## Flow for Applying Event Detection System for Your Video